aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-port-channels-configuration.md

       defaults:

         # L3 Port-Channel interfaces to configure on the node.
-        # Used to define the node for WAN interfaces when `wan_carrier` is set.
         l3_port_channels:

             # Port-Channel interface name like 'Port-Channel2' or subinterface name like 'Port-Channel2.42'.